ChrisVilches/horsetab/README.md

 Trigger Linux/Unix commands via morse code using your mouse.

-## Example Usage
+## Overview

-Create a configuration file similar to crontab:
+Similar to crontab, you need to configure the commands like this:

 ```
 .-.-.--- /home/user/some_script.sh
 ...- /home/user/another_script.sh > /dev/null 2>&1
 ```

+After saving, you are ready to start sending sequences using your mouse.

 ## Install Using Cargo

-Install using Cargo from [crates.io](https://crates.io/crates/horsetab) using the following command.
+Install using Cargo from [crates.io](https://crates.io/crates/horsetab) using the following command:

 ```sh
 cargo install horsetab
 ```

-Then, verify installation.
+Then, verify installation:

 ```sh
 horsetab --version